Domatix/maintenance-contract/contract_discount_multiple_period/README.rst

 Contract Discount
 =================

-This module was written to extend the functionality of contracts to support set discount on contract invoice lintes.
+This module was written to extend the functionality of contracts to support set discount on contract invoice lines.

 Credits
 =======